ices-tools-dev/mixfishtools/README.md

 install_github(repo = "ices-tools-dev/mixfishtools")
 ```

-**mixfishtools vignette**

-An Rmarkdown tutorial can be found in 'vignettes/mixfishtoolsGuide.Rmd'
+# Vignettes

+-   ***mixfishtools guide***- Guide to use of the *mixfishtools* functions.

+-   ***Reproduce advice*** - WGMIXFISH quality control procedure to test the reproduction of single stock advice forecasts before proceeding with mixed fishery modelling scenarios.

-You can build this using `devtools::build_vignettes()`, or during installation, with `remotes::install_github(repo = "ices-tools-dev/mixfishtools", build_vignettes = TRUE)`.
-The vignette can then be viewed in your browser, using `browseVignettes(package = "mixfishtools")`.
+To build directly during installation: `remotes::install_github(repo = "ices-tools-dev/mixfishtools", build_vignettes = TRUE)`,
+followed by `browseVignettes(package = "mixfishtools")` to view.

+Both Rmarkdown documents to produce the vignettes are found in the '/vignettes' subfolder of the repo.
+When using the cloned repo, these can be built using `devtools::build_vignettes()`.